 Q. Who pays the divorce court fees?

-A. The Petitioner pays – that the person who starts the divorce.
+A. The Petitioner usually pays – that the person who starts the divorce.
 Under the new rules both parties can apply together if they choose, and split the costs equally too.

 Q. Must I have a lawyer to get a divorce?